Examples of Professional Development Offerings

 - Introduction to Social Emotional Learning

 We have heard more and more that Social Emotional Learning (SEL) is more important now than ever, but what is SEL and how do you bring it to your learning space?
 This learning experience is for people who are new to SEL.
 It is designed to increase basic understanding, share some of the benefits of SEL, and the areas of implementation.
 Participants will explore the CASEL model five competencies and consider how SEL intersects with equity and anti-racist work.
-This interactive session models the three SEL signature practices and provides strategies that participants can use right away. - Introduction to Social Emotional Learning and Racial Equity
+This interactive session models the three SEL signature practices and provides strategies that participants can use right away. - SEL and ELA

 Social and Emotional Learning is more important than ever, and yet many teachers are feeling the pressure to ‘catch students up’.
 This interactive and engaging session is designed for elementary school educators to integrate SEL into ELA using culturally diverse children’s literature.
-In this session, you will gain practical strategies including morning meeting prompts to strengthen community and positive identity. - Developing Relationships: Through Engaging, Culturally Responsive SEL Practices
+In this session, you will gain practical strategies including morning meeting prompts to strengthen community and positive identity. - Integrating Restorative Practices and Social Emotional Learning Within the Classroom

-As we all try to process and heal through the ongoing trauma of a global pandemic and racial justice crisis, we want to be prepared to most effectively support the well-being of each and every one of our children/youth.
+As we learn more about trauma and understand that we have all experienced trauma in our lives, we are acutely aware how critical it is to create trauma-informed learning environments that center relationships and healing.
+As we continue to process the ongoing trauma around us and across the world, we want to be prepared to most effectively support the well-being of each and every one of our students.
 Learning happens when learners feel safe, seen, valued, and heard.
-In this session, we will build an awareness of trauma and its impact on children’s development, examine racism as a form of trauma, and explore trauma-informed, trauma-aligned SEL practices. - Remembering Our Needs: Self Care During Challenging Times
+In this session, we will build an awareness of trauma and its impact on children’s development, examine oppression as a form of trauma, and explore trauma-informed, trauma-aligned SEL practices.
+Participants will leave with practical take-aways and strategies for implementing trauma informed practices. - Partnering with Students to Create Brave Learning Spaces

 Contact